History of San Diego Zoo in Timeline

 In 2014, the San Diego Zoo and San Diego Zoo Safari Park together held America's most diverse collection of hornbills, with 15 species displayed.

-2014: First Successful Breeding of Ethiopian Mountain Adders
+2014: First U.S. Zoo to Breed Ethiopian Mountain Adders

-In 2014, the San Diego Zoo became the first U.S. zoo to successfully breed Ethiopian mountain adders, with the hatching of seven eggs.
+In 2014, the San Diego Zoo became the first U.S. zoo to successfully breed Ethiopian mountain adders after the successful hatching of seven eggs.

-By 2015, all giant panda cubs born at the San Diego Zoo had been sent back to China to participate in the breeding program there.
+By 2015, all of the giant panda cubs born at the San Diego Zoo had been sent back to China to participate in the breeding program there.

-In early 2015, two Wolf's guenons monkeys escaped their Lost Forest enclosure at the San Diego Zoo; one neared Route 163 but was safely retrieved without injury.
+In 2015, two Wolf's guenons escaped their Lost Forest enclosure at the San Diego Zoo, with one nearing a fence line off of Route 163 before being safely returned.

 September 7, 2016: Geladas Arrive